The telephone line (0345 155 1076 select option 3) is open on a Monday, Wednesday and Friday 9am to 1pm.

 Birth families and adopted children

-We are looking closely at how we can support contacts between birth family and their adopted children in these challenging and ever-changing time because we recognise how important it is for the child to have this contact with their birth family.
+We are continuing to support contact between birth family and their adopted children in these challenging and ever-changing time because we recognise how important it is for the child to have this contact with their birth family.

 To help us facilitate an exchange please email the Adopt South West letterbox, with your name and address to: firstname.lastname@example.org so that we can confirm your up-to-date email address and as such may be able to facilitate an email exchange.

 The letterbox service is usually a voluntary arrangement where adoptive parents and birth families agree to keep in touch by exchanging news once or twice a year.